Jeje Lalpekhlua

-Jeje Lalpekhlua Fanai (born 7 January 1991), simply known as Jeje, is a former Indian footballer who last played as a striker for East Bengal in the Indian Super League.
+Jeje Lalpekhlua Fanai (born 7 January 1991), simply known as Jeje, is an Indian politician and former professional footballer who played as a striker.
+On 27 March 2023, he formally joined the Zoram People's Movement and won from the South Tuipui constituency in the 2023 Mizoram Legislative Assembly election.

-He is the second-highest native Indian goalscorer in the history of the Super League and the record highest scorer for Chennaiyin.
+He is the second-highest Indian goalscorer in the history of the Indian Super League and the record highest scorer for Chennaiyin.
 Jeje won the 2014–15 I-League with Mohun Bagan and the 2015 Indian Super League with Chennaiyin, subsequently winning the 2015–16 FPAI Indian Player of the Year and the AIFF Men's Player of the Year Award.
 Between 2011 and 2019, he scored 23 goals in 56 international matches.

 Club career

 Youth career

 Born in the small village of Hnahthial, Mizoram, Jeje was born in a football-fanatic family.
 His father and elder brother played for a local club, while his uncle represented Mizoram in the Santosh Trophy.
 Four months after his father had retired, Jeje made his debut for his club.

 Despite initial hesitation from his parents in pursuing football professionally, on account of his strong performance at the state-organised Wai Wai Cup, Jeje made it to the Mizoram U-19 team.
 He impressed his coaches at the U-19 selection camp in Gwalior and was selected for the national U-19 qualifiers.